-- a.
-Less-than-significant impact.
-Public Resources Code (PRC) Section 21099 applicable to aesthetics effects states: - (d)(1) Aesthetic and parking impacts of a residential, mixed-use residential, or employment center project on an infill site within a transit priority area shall not be considered significant impacts on the environment. - (2)(A) This subdivision does not affect, change, or modify the authority of a lead agency to consider aesthetic impacts pursuant to local design review ordinances or other discretionary powers provided by other laws or policies. - (B) For the purposes of this subdivision, aesthetic impacts do not include impacts on historical or cultural resources.
+(d)(1) Aesthetic and parking impacts of a residential, mixed-use residential, or employment center project on an infill site within a transit priority area shall not be considered significant impacts on the environment.

+(2)(A) This subdivision does not affect, change, or modify the authority of a lead agency to consider aesthetic impacts pursuant to local design review ordinances or other discretionary powers provided by other laws or policies.

-The project is a residential project surrounded by other existing and developing residential tracts and therefore, could be considered an infill site, which by PRC 21099 is such development would not have a significant aesthetic impact.
+(B) For the purposes of this subdivision, aesthetic impacts do not include impacts on historical or cultural resources.

+The project is a request to change land designated and zoned agricultural into light industrial, and currently the project site all parcels adjacent to it are vacant.
+Therefore, the project site is not a listed land use on an infill site within a transit priority area and therefore, PRC 21099 is not applicable to this project.

-Additionally, the project proposes the development of up to 67 one-story duplexes (134 dwelling units) and one onsite drainage sump.
-The existing visual environment in the area adjacent to the project is predominantly existing residential land uses.
+The project proposes the development of up to 50,000 sf of light industrial buildings.
+The existing visual environment in the area adjacent to the project is predominantly vacant land designated and zoned for various urban land uses.
 The project does not conflict with any applicable vista protection standards, scenic resource protection requirements or design criteria of federal, state, or local agencies, and, with the GPA/ZC, the project would be consistent with the Metropolitan Bakersfield General Plan (MBGP) designations and zone districts per the Zoning Ordinance for the project area.
 The project site is located within an area having slopes from 0 to 5%.
 The area is not regarded or designated within the Metropolitan Bakersfield General Plan as visually important or "scenic."
-The construction of a residential development at the site would be in character and compatible with other existing residential land uses in the vicinity of the site and is a natural extension of the urban growth occurring in the project area.
+The construction of a light industrial development at the site would be in character with the adjacent railroad right-of-way, buffer nearby land uses from the railroad, and be compatible with other existing land uses in the vicinity of the site and is a natural extension of the urban growth occurring in the project area.
 Therefore, the project would not have a substantial adverse effect on a scenic vista.